dgelessus/NAGUS/docs/uru/protocol.rst

 --------------

-When a client connects to a server, it immediately sends a *connect packet* with some information about the client and the requested connection type.
+When a client connects to a server, the client immediately sends a *connect packet* with some information about the client and the requested connection type.
 A connect packet consists of a generic header and a connection type-specific data section.
 Both sections should be sent together :ref:`as a single packet <packet_boundaries>`.